parentingteensandtweens.com

 OR

-There will be feet stomping, loud sighs and mumbled grievances followed by a theatrical dumping of their school books onto the floor or table.
-Next will be mean looks in the direction of siblings, pets and any other living creature near them.
-Any attempts to engage will be met with eye rolling or the silent treatment.
+There will be feet stomping, loud sighs, and mumbled grievances followed by a theatrical dumping of their school books onto the floor or table.
+Next will be mean looks in the direction of siblings, pets, and any other living creature near them.
+Any attempts to engage will be met with eye-rolling or the silent treatment.
 Perhaps there might be an “ugh” or “whatever” muttered under their breath as they head straight for the fridge.

-Dealing with disrespectful teens and tweens can be frustrating.
-At any moment you never know what kid is showing up and whether its going to be another angry confrontation or a lot of worry for no good reason.
-But honestly, half the time they aren’t sure either.
+At any moment, you never know what kid is showing up and whether it’s going to be another angry confrontation or a lot of worries for no good reason.

 It’s tough and confusing – for both of you.